Hierarchical Bayesian inference for community detection and connectivity of functional brain networks: Discussion

-The method proposed in this paper solves many of the problems illustrated in \cite{Bian2021}.
-However, there are still some limitations of the current work.
-The multilayer community detection works well in synthetic fMRI networks with simulated communities where the connectivity is formed explicitly based on predefined known community structure.
+The community detection works well in synthetic data where the connectivity is formed explicitly based on predefined known community structure.
 However, the communities are unknown in real functional brain networks.
 There is no standard algorithm for general community detection because the network architectures in real world are assumed to be generated from different latent generation processes.
 Community detection using LBM is based on the information of adjacency matrix which only measures the FC between pairs of nodes, but does not utilize the information of metadata or features on the nodes.
-Another work proposed by \cite{Hoffmann2020} detects communities in networks only using raw time series data on nodes without observing edges.
-Although treating node attributes or metadata as ground truth of community is used in many research works, a recent study shows that metadata are not the same as ground truth and that treating them as such induces significant theoretical and practical problems \citep{Peel2017}.
-In future, finding the relationship between community detection and node metadata with respect to the network structure is worth exploring.
-Hierarchically modelling the group-level node metadata along with the multilayer FC is an interesting topic for future research.

-In this paper, we have not utilized the assessment of neurological and behavioural function to examine the behavioural relevance of individual differences about the estimation of group-level community structure.
-In the future research, we plan to relate the HCP behavioural data such as the measures of mood, anxiety, substance abuse, personality, fluid intelligence, and sleep function, etc \citep{Barch2013} to the FC.
-Especially the connectivity metrics associated with hub (or rich clubs) by which we will be able to explain how variation in individual behaviour measurements relate to variations in functional brain networks.
+In the future, it is worth exploring combining node metadata and FC for community detection.